stakater/support-docs/content/index.md

 ## Ongoing Response

 Depending on severity of your issue we will keep you in the loop and inform you of our progress.
 With high severity cases we would also provide our next steps as well as next follow up, either via the support engineering team or, if applicable, via your designated customer success manager.
-Prefered method of contact is stated in your support contract or otherwise through any of the stated communication channels.
+Preferred method of contact is stated in your support contract or otherwise through any of the stated communication channels.

 ## Proactive Support